ihsn/nada-documentation/src/admin-guide/web-ui/studies.md

 Use Case 006

-## Adding an entry: video
+## Adding a video

 Currently no option to upload a metadata file (will be implemented in future versions of NADA).
 Can enter from scratch, or generate the metadata and upload using the API.

-## Loading metadata files
+### Loading metadata files

 Option not yet available in NADA.

-## Creating from scratch
+### Creating from scratch

-## Using the API
+### Using the API

 Use Case 005

-## Adding an entry: scripts
+## Adding scripts

 Currently no option to upload a metadata file (will be implemented in future versions of NADA).
 Can enter from scratch, or generate the metadata and upload using the API.

-## Loading metadata files
+### Loading metadata files

 Option not yet available in NADA.

-## Creating from scratch
+### Creating from scratch

 ![](~@imageBase/images/image114.png)

 ![](~@imageBase/images/image115.png)

-## Using the API
+### Using the API

 ## Deleting an entry

-## Using the administrator interface
+### Using the administrator interface

-## Using the API
+### Using the API

 ## Replacing an entry

-## Using the administrator interface
+### Using the administrator interface

-## Using the API
+### Using the API

 ## Editing an entry

 Risk of discrepancy

-## Using the administrator interface
+### Using the administrator interface

-## Using the API
+### Using the API

 Powerful automation options.
 Can programmatically change any specific piece of metadata, for one or multiple entries.

 See the NADAR or PyNADA documentation.

 ## Publishing/unpublishing

-## Using the administrator interface
+### Using the administrator interface

 In the Manage studies page: